 What is recommended winter tire pressure for GMC Terrain?

-Recommended tire pressure for GMC Terrain is the same for any season, but you may inflate your GMC Terrain tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your GMC Terrain tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, GMC Terrain tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter GMC Terrain tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is GMC Terrain equipped with Tire Pressure Monitoring System (TPMS)?